 Standards & Code of Ethics

 Once a candidate has been officially certified by the ACLNC, the certified member will receive a handbook detailing a code of ethics for certified Legal Nurse Consultants as well as standards of practice defined and approved by the ACLNC.
 Click here to view the Code of Ethics.

-- The certification fee for Legal Nurse Consultant is $200.00 for the 4-year term of legal nurse consulting certification.
+- The certification fee for Legal Nurse Consultant is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
-A completed application must be mailed in to the ACLNC with full payment to be considered for certification.
-The application is available on this website.
+If an applicant does not meet certification criteria, the application fee is refunded.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 - Major credit cards are accepted.
 Check and money orders are to be payable to: The American Institute of Healthcare Professionals.

 Advanced Legal Nurse Consulting Certification Program